lhwdev/llang/book.md

 - Parsing local declaration should be easy; all declarations has hard keyword.
 Although it should be handled in tokenizer level.
 Tokenizer should throw `NotMatchedException.KeywordEncountered` in local context to signal this.

+Required modifications:

+- Finding the end of statement/expression; semicolon is not required for end of statement.
+- Postfix operation needed to implement `?` (PropagateError)